 Fossil preparators use a range of methods to extract or expose fossils from their rock matrix.
 These fossils have been excavated from the Eulo and Eromanga fossil fields, some of the most highly concentrated and best-preserved Australian megafauna and dinosaur fossil fields.

-The program runs from 9am through to approx. 4:30pm.
-Our experienced Fossil technicians will guide you through the stages of fossil preparation.
-Trained by experts at the ENHM and Queensland Museum, our local technicians have worked on the ENHM digs and in the laboratories for many years.
+The program runs from 9am through to approx. 4:30pm and is a 3 Day Minimum program.
+Our experienced Fossil Technicians will guide you through the stages of fossil preparation.
+Trained by experts at the ENHM and Queensland Museum, our technicians have worked on the ENHM digs and in the laboratories for many years.

 - A 1-hour guided tour of the workshop and the dinosaur and megafauna laboratories